 Citizens Bank Park

-The Atlanta Braves and Philadelphia Phillies meet in game one of a three game NL East division set in MLB action from Citizens’ Bank Park on Friday.
+The Atlanta Braves and the Philadelphia Phillies meet in game one of a three game NL East division set in MLB action from Citizens’ Bank Park on Friday.

 The Atlanta Braves will look to bounce back after a humiliating sweep at the hands of the Kansas City Royals midweek, dropping the series finale by a final score of 2-0 on Wednesday.
 Ronald Acuna Jr., Freddie Freeman, Josh Donaldson, Nick Markakis and Charlie Culberson each had base hits as none of Atlanta’s five hits went for extra bases in the losing effort.
 Julio Teheran took the loss, falling to 5-7 on the year after allowing a pair of unearned runs on four hits while striking out six over six innings of work.
 Mike Soroka will start game one and is 10-2 with a 2.46 ERA and 86 strikeouts this season.
 This will be Soroka’s second career start against Philadelphia.